10 Little Charlatans

 3. The piano teacher [oh, this is ubiquitous] who says you can learn to play like a pro in “just one week.”

-5. The vocal pedagogy course creator who asserts her science-based course will bring you up to speed and enable you to teach.
-[Y’all gonna write me back about this, but my reading of science says the inculcation of facts relating to anatomy, physiology and acoustics cannot teach you to sing.
-I don’t think it can teach you to teach either.
+5. The vocal pedagogy course creator asserts her science-based course will bring you up to speed and enable you to teach.
+[Y’all gonna write me back about this, but my reading of science says the inculcation of anatomy, physiology, and acoustics facts cannot teach you to sing.
+I don’t think it can teach you to teach, either.
 Shoot me!]

-6. The course creator who says: “Why spend all that money on private lessons?”
+6. The course creator says: “Why spend all that money on private lessons?”

-7. Another course creator who writes: “You don’t have to make any appointments.
+7. Another course creator writes: “You don’t have to make any appointments.
 It’s convenient.
-Just click on whenever you want!
+Just click on it whenever you want!
 There’s no commitment.”

-8. A third course creator who asserts: “You don’t have to practice.”
+8. A third course creator asserts: “You don’t have to practice.”

-9. The voice department head who fires a fine coach to bring in his incompetent buddy.
+9. The voice department head fires a fine coach to bring in his incompetent buddy.

-10. The Ivy-League voice teacher who tells her student: “Sorry we didn’t get to work on technique this semester.”
+10. The Ivy League voice teacher tells her student: “Sorry we didn’t get to work on technique this semester.”

 What is the primary concern in each case?
-Is it life-long learning, the acquiring of craft, or even music appreciation?
+Is it lifelong learning, the acquiring of a craft, or even music appreciation?
 I’d say no. What you have here is a grab for cash.
 That’s fine in a capitalist society, right?

 I suspect certification will never happen.
-We can’t even get Congress to deal with copyright law as it pertains to the public domain.
+We can’t even get Congress to deal with copyright law concerning the public domain.
 Should it happen?
 That’s a whole other question.
-My thought on the matter?
+My thoughts on the matter?
 It’s a moot point.

-[You’ve heard about this, right?
+[You’ve heard about this.
 Millions of books can’t be accessed online—you only have a partial view—because Congress won’t do its job.]

 What is our current environment?
-It looks much the same as it did in 1906, only the medium of expression has changed.
-Then it was newspapers.
-Now it is social media.
-Then as now, anything goes.
-You can put out anything: say anything, do anything, and be anything you want to be.
+It looks much the same as in 1906; only the medium of expression has changed.
+Then, it was newspapers.
+Now, it is social media.
+Then, as now, anything goes.
+You can put out anything: say anything, do anything, and be anything you want.
 Is this good?
 Many would say yes.
 It’s the reason people come to America.
 Others will say no. It cheapens the art form.
 The buyer must beware.

 Previous